The Human Truth Foundation

 q=199.

 Tajikistan is very poor at ensuring human rights and freedom compared to the rest of the world, and it has cultural issues when it comes to tolerance and equality.
-Tajikistan does better than average in opposing gender inequality19 and in its nominal commitment to Human Rights20.
-When it comes to most other metrics, Tajikistan does not do well.
-It does worse than average for commentary in Human Rights Watch reports21, supporting personal, civil & economic freedoms22 (still low for Asia), eliminating modern slavery23, LGBT equality24, freethought25 (still good for Asia) and in supporting press freedom26.
-It falls into the worst 20 in terms of its average Freedom in the World rating (amongst the highest in Asia).
-And finally, it is the worst in the rate of gender bias (from 7 indicators)27.
-Persecution of critics and opposition politicians continues28 and human rights defenders are harassed - 7 human rights lawyers have been arrested or imprisoned since 201428.
+Tajikistan does better than average in opposing gender inequality20 and in its nominal commitment to Human Rights21.
+But unfortunately Tajikistan gets most other things wrong.
+It does worse than average in terms of commentary in Human Rights Watch reports22, supporting personal, civil & economic freedoms23 (still good for Asia), freethought24 (still good for Asia), LGBT equality in the 2020s25 and in supporting press freedom26.
+It falls into the worst-performing 20 in combatting modern slavery27 and in its average Freedom in the World rating (one of the worst in Asia).
+And finally, it is the worst in the rate of gender bias (from 7 indicators)28.
+Persecution of critics and opposition politicians continues29 and human rights defenders are harassed - 7 human rights lawyers have been arrested or imprisoned since 201429.

 For tables, charts and commentary, see: